Nintendo-user96/Monika/README.md

 Here are all the features you should or need to know:

  1. Emotion Detection, Mapping, Display, and Prompting:
-*I have gone through the web and got some sprite cannon or not, and I have gotten some sprites of the following: happy, concerned, scared, sad, nervous, serious, thinking, blushing, and even a gun. more sprites/outfit will be added soon.*
+*I have gone through the web and got some sprite cannon or not, and I have gotten some sprites of the following: happy, concerned, scared, sad, nervous, serious, thinking, blushing, a gun, and even the Infinity Gauntlet. all range from school uniform, casual 1, 2, and 3, pajamas, hoodie, and white dress. more sprite/expressions might be added in the near future.*

+*her outfits changes depending on the time*

+*her outfits are: pajamas, hoodie, 3 casuals, white summer dress, and her default school uniform*

  2. Memory System, Logging, Cross-Channel/Servers Memory Recall:
-*I have made sure that she can remember you from different channel and server that this bot is in. and she can remember the messages you and her sends.(plus certain chatbots) though of you are wondering "where her memories being stored."
-I have sorted in a html file that is constantly updating*
+*I have made sure that she can remember you from different channel and server that this bot is in. and she can remember the messages you and her sends.(plus certain chatbots) though of you are wondering "where her memories being stored." they are on the cloud constantly updating*

  3. Self-Awareness in Replies:
 *To make sure she doesn't say the same thing over and over she self-awareness when she replies to you.(and certain chatbots)*

  4. Allow Conversations Between Bots:
-*Yes.
-If make a channel with Sayori, Natsuki, Yuri, and eventually MC.*
+*not only can Monika talk with the user but she talk with Sayori, Natsuki, Yuri, and eventually MC.*

 *She can't talk to others chatbot for now.(Unless you guys want me to but only characters from the DDLC's fan mods but I am thinking about it, just say the name)*